polyipseity/information/special/academia/HKUST/COMP 1029J/basics.md

 ### arithmetic operators

-Below are common arithmetic operators:
+Below are common arithmetic operators.
+Operators have higher precedence than or same precedence as operators below it in the list:

 %%